mapbox/dynamodb-migrator/readme.md

 If you're running in stream mode from something like a prior database dump, you may want to prefilter your dump so that it only includes records you're interested in. `dynamodb-filter` is provided for you to help do this.

 1. Write a filter function.
 It will be passed one argument: a single line (as a string) from the original file.
 The function is expected to return `true/false` indicating whether or not that line should be written into your filtered output.
-It should be written into a Node.js module as the module's `exports`, i.e.
+It should be written into a Node.js module as the module's `exports`.
+For example:

     ```js
     module.exports = function(line) {